Privacy Statement/Policy

 Sharing Personal Information

 We may disclose your personal information to a third party (eg: marketing partners, service providers and data aggregators) for a business purpose.
 When we disclose your information for business purposes our contracts state the purpose and requires all parties use personal information for the sole purpose of fulfilling the contract and also that all personal information be kept confidential.
-Except we will not share your SMS number collected under the SMS ALERTS SERVICES program with any third party.
+Except we will not share your phone number collected under the SMS ALERTS SERVICES program with any third party.

 We may on occasion disclose your personal information for a business purpose to the following categories of third parties: